'Giving circles': Female fundraisers are powering women candidates

 Their first meeting in 2015 attracted about 50 participants and members who used their clout to help fund female Senate candidates, including Sens.
 Catherine Cortez Masto, D-Nev., and Maggie Hassan, D-N.H.
 Since then, they've grown to 140 members and expect to donate $1.5 million to candidates by the end of the midterm cycle.

-Heather Lurie, director of the original Denver Election Women PAC, told NBC News the group's membership has nearly doubled since 2016 and they're hosting 12 candidates for Senate and governor this cycle.
+Heather Lurie, director of the original Denver Electing Women PAC, told NBC News the group's membership has nearly doubled since 2016 and they're hosting 12 candidates for Senate and governor this cycle.

 Members are predominantly lawyers, businesswomen and other professionals who agree to pledge a minimum of $4,000 a year, $1,000 of which goes to handling overhead costs.
 The goal is to guarantee at least $25,000 in donations to any candidate who comes to address the group and Lurie takes pride in never having come up short.

-Note: CORRECTION (July 30, 11:01 a.m.): An earlier version of this article misstated the name of the Denver-based political action committee dedicated to supporting women running for office.
-It is Electing Women PAC, not Election Women PAC.